-The measuring range starts at the point where the beam hits the tank floor.
-Levels below this point cannot be measured, particularly in the case of spherical bases or conical outlets.
+The start of the measuring range is the point where the beam hits the floor.
+Levels below this point cannot be measured, particularly in the case of conical outlets.
+An alignment unit can be used to increase the maximum measuring range in such applications.